evenorog/undo/README.md

 by creating objects of commands that applies the modifications.
 All commands knows how to undo the changes it applies, and by using the provided data structures it is easy to apply, undo, and redo changes made to a receiver.
+Both linear and non-linear undo-redo functionality is provided through the [Record] and [History] data structures.

-This library provides more or less the same functionality as the [redo] library but is more focused on ease of use instead of performance and control.
+This library provides more or less the same functionality as the [redo] library but is more focused on ease of use instead of performance.

 # Contents

 * [Command] provides the base functionality for all commands.
-* [Record] provides stack based undo-redo functionality.
+* [Record] provides linear undo-redo functionality.
-* [History] provides tree based undo-redo functionality that allows you to jump between different branches.
+* [History] provides non-linear undo-redo functionality that allows you to jump between different branches.
 * [Queue] wraps a [Record] or [History] and extends them with queue functionality.
 * [Checkpoint] wraps a [Record] or [History] and extends them with checkpoint functionality.
 * Configurable display formatting is provided when the `display` feature is enabled.